MicrosoftDocs/security/compass/incident-response-process.md

    Confirm you keep the focus on business-critical data, customer impact, and getting ready for remediation.

-- Coordination and role clarity
+- Providing coordination and role clarity

-   Establish distinct roles for operations in support of the crisis team and confirm technical, legal and communications teams are keeping each other informed.
+   Establish distinct roles for operations in support of the crisis team and confirm that technical, legal, and communications teams are keeping each other informed.

-- Business perspective
+- Keeping your business perspective

-   You should always consider the impact on business operations by both adversary actions and your response actions.
+   You should always consider the impact on business operations by both adversary actions and your own response actions.

 Here are some useful tips:

-- Consider the Incident Command System (ICS) for crisis management
+- Consider the [Incident Command System (ICS)](https://training.fema.gov/is/courseoverview.aspx?code=is-100.c) for crisis management

    If you don’t have a permanent organization that manages security incidents, we recommend using the ICS as a temporary organizational structure to manage the crisis.

-- The show must go on
+- Keep ongoing daily operations intact

-   Ensure the daily security operations are not completely sidelined to support incident investigations.
-The normal work still needs to be done.
+   Ensure that normal security operations are not completely sidelined to support incident investigations.
+This work still needs to be done.

 - Avoid wasteful spending

-   Many major incidents result in organizations purchasing an assortment of expensive security tools in a panic that are never deployed or used.
-If you can’t deploy and use a tool during the investigation, defer acquisition until after you finish the investigation.
+   Many major incidents result in the purchase of expensive security tools in a panic that are never deployed or used.
+If you can’t deploy and use a tool during the investigation&mdash;which can include hiring and training for additional staff with the skill sets needed to operate the tool&mdash;defer acquisition until after you finish the investigation.

-   Also consider your ability to hire, train, and retain people for any rare or specialized skill sets needed to operate or gain value from the tool.

 - Access deep expertise

    Confirm you have the ability to escalate questions and issues to deep experts on critical platforms.
-This may require access to the operating system and application vendor for business-critical systems and enterprise-wide components (such as desktops and servers).
+This may require access to the operating system and application vendor for business-critical systems and enterprise-wide components such as desktops and servers.

+- Establish information flows

-Expectations for the flow of information between stakeholders will vary without clear guidance and input from senior incident response leaders.
+   Set clear guidance and expectations for the flow of information between senior incident response leaders and organization stakeholders.
 See [incident response planning](incident-response-planning.md) for more information.

 ## Recovery best practices

 Recovering from incidents can be done effectively from both technical and operations perspectives with these recommendations.

-### Technology
+### Technical

 For the technical aspects of recovering from an incident, here are some critical success factors: